sibin-n/amazon-ecommerce-analysis-project/README.md

 - Performance analysis revealed that the Epsilon team surpassed their sales target by 35%, while Beta and Gamma teams were unable to meet their target which is 500,000+ loss.

 - The overall sales performance achieved a 95% target completion rate, with consistency across days and months.
-Therefore, increasing the sales target could be a promising strategy to drive further growth..
+Therefore, increasing the sales target could be a promising strategy to drive further growth.